bunq/sdk_csharp/README.md

 performing API calls.
 Take a look at [doc.bunq.com](https://doc.bunq.com) for the full documentation.

-The user dependecy, will always be determined for you by the SDK, for the monetary account, the sdk will use your primary account(the one used for billing) if no monetary account id is provided.
+The user dependency will always be determined for you by the SDK.
+For the monetary account, the SDK will use your primary account (the one used for billing) if no monetary account id is provided.

 #### Creating objects
 When creating an object, the default response will be the id of the newly created object.